khsoh/wabot/README.md

   - GASURL
   - BOT_SECRET
   - SERVER_PORT
+  - PHONE (this field is optional.
+Enter the phone number of the WhatsApp account ONLY if you desire to have the option of linking via pairing code instead of QR code)

 ***For purpose of discussion, we will assume the NAME field is wademobot.
 This will also be name of the user account***